SaraAlert/SaraAlert/API.md

 #### Request Body

-Assume the Patient resource was originally as shown in the example [GET](read-get-pat).
+Assume the Patient resource was originally as shown in the example Patient [GET](#read-get-pat), and the patch is specified as below.

 <details>
   <summary>Click to expand JSON snippet</summary>